Jeep Patriot Insurance Rates

 Rates are averaged for all Jeep Patriot models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance not only requires being a safe and courteous driver, but also maintaining a good credit score, being claim-free, and taking advantage of discounts.
-Compare prices at least once a year by quoting rates from direct insurance companies, and also from your local independent and exclusive agents.
+Finding cheaper rates on auto insurance takes not taking risks behind the wheel, maintaining good credit, avoid buying unnecessary coverage, and taking advantage of discounts.
+Set aside time to compare rates at every other renewal by requesting rates from direct carriers like GEICO, Progressive, and Esurance, and also from local independent and exclusive agents.

-Below is a brief review of the primary concepts that were covered in the charts and tables above.
+The following is a summary of the concepts that were covered above.

-- It is possible to save as much as $130 per year simply by quoting early and online
+- Drivers can save approximately $130 per year simply by quoting online in advance

 Rate Tables and Charts